qualitymanifest/find-dup-values/README.md

 <pre>
 npm run start -- [options]
 <b>-p | --path</b>         Path to file or directory to start at
--i | --ignore  Comma-separated list of file or directory names to ignore, compatible with globs
 <b>-e | --extensions</b>   Comma-separated list of file extensions to read from
--c | --config         Path to config file which exports the above values
+-i | --ignore       Comma-separated list of file/dir names to ignore, compatible with globs -m | --min          Minimum number of times a value must be repeated to be included -c | --config       Path to config file which exports the above values
 </pre>

 #### Note: